Qualified Institutional Buyers(QIB)

 Additionally, such Qualified Institutional Buyers possess considerable financial heft, with exchange boards recognising them as legal entities.
 QIBs require far less oversight from Central authorities.

-An Overview of the Rules & Regulations that Govern QIBS
+An Overview of the Rules & Regulations that Govern QIBs

 1. Any listed company in the domestic market can place their securities with recognised QIBs.
 However, if a certain listed company does not have equity shares listed on stock exchanges and does not comply with the prescribed minimum public shareholding patterns, that entity cannot raise funds via the Qualified Institutional Buyers route.